 Caring for your Elizabetta Tie

-A beautiful tie will bring your whole outfit together.
-They also allow you to easily diversify your wardrobe simply by mixing and matching ties with different shirts and suits and jackets.
+A beautiful Italian necktie will bring your whole outfit together.
+Ties also allow you to easily diversify your wardrobe simply by mixing and matching ties with different shirts and suits and jackets.

 Care should be taken when removing your tie.
 Please don't pull the thin end of the tie through the knot, this will distort the tie.
-Instead, simple reverse the tie-tying steps.
+Instead, simply reverse the tie-tying steps.

 The best way is to carefully untie your tie by reversing the tie knotting process and hanging the tie up.
 Gravity will help remove the wrinkles.